- Richest Celebrities › Richest Comedians

 Several times over his career, the sometimes obnoxious Gottfried garnered negative attention, such as the times he made less-than-humanitarian jokes about the 9/11 attacks on New York City and the earthquake disaster in Japan.

-Personal Life: At a Grammy Awards party in the late 1990s, Gottfried met Dara Kravitz.
-They married in 2007 and have two children together: a daughter, Lily, and son, Max.
-The family lives in Manhattan, in the Chelsea neighborhood.
+At a Grammy Awards party in the late 1990s, Gottfried met Dara Kravitz.
+They married in 2007 and had two children together: a daughter, Lily, and son, Max.
+The family lived in Manhattan, in the Chelsea neighborhood.

 Tragically, Gilbert died on April 12, 2022 at the age of 67.